NasKar2/freenas-backup-wordpress/README.md

 NEW_GATEWAY=""
 ```
 Many of the options are self-explanatory, and all should be adjusted to suit your needs, but only a few are mandatory.
 The mandatory options are:

-* POOL_PATH is the location of your pool in my setup /mnt/v1
+* POOL_PATH is the location of your pool in my setup /mnt/v1.
+It will be set automatically if left blank
 * APPS_PATH is the location of you applications data usually /mnt/v1/apps
 * BACKUP_PATH is the location to store your backups in my setup /mnt/v1/backup
 * FILES_PATH is the location to the wordpress files data in my setup /mnt/v1/apps/wordpress/files.
 Leave blank if the files data is in /mnt/v1/apps/wordpress